 California Companies That Used Asbestos

 Examples include Chrysler, Ford Motor Company, Boeing, North American Aviation, Rockwell, Honeywell International, Union Carbide, U.S. Steel, and Chevron.
-Companies that mined asbestos in California included Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and nearby residents were put at risk of exposure.
+Companies that mined asbestos in California included Bell Asbestos Mines, Ltd. and Calaveras Asbestos, Ltd. Both miners and residents near the mine risked exposure.